 Rep. Kevin Cramer, R-N.D., who hosted Ross’ visit, said that since the tariffs have been put into place, formerly shuttered steel and aluminum plants are reopening.
 We can’t return to 50 percent of the market share, “but certainly we can get up from 5” percent, Cramer said.

-Ross, who was joined by U.S. Department of Agriculture Deputy Secretary Stephen Censky, took part in several events in Fargo, including an open town hall at the NDSCS building.
+Ross, who was joined by U.S. Department of Agriculture Deputy Secretary Stephen Censky, took part in several events, including an open town hall at the NDSCS building.

-Ross said that over the years, the United States' trade partners have swelled their trade surpluses.
-He said the trade deficit with China grows by $1 trillion every three years, with some of that money being plowed into creating a stronger, more aggressive military.
+Ross said that over the years, the United States’ trade partners have swelled their trade surpluses.
+He said the U.S.’s trade deficit with Mexico is $1 trillion thanks to the North American Free Trade Agreement (NAFTA).
+He added that the trade deficit with China grows by $1 trillion every three years, with some of that money being plowed into creating a stronger, more aggressive military.

 “These trade actions have been a long time coming,” Ross said, and they have gotten the European Union, Japan and China to discuss trade.